onefoursix/dns-test/README.md

 You can periodically check that file to see if any <code>unknownHostExceptions</code> are caught.

 Stop the test by killing the process.
-You can find the process' PID like this:
+You can find the process's PID like this:

 ```
 $ ps -ef | grep dnstest